Before you start your adventure...

 Cathedral Rock Picnic Area

-Foxtail Group Picnic Area (will be open for snowplay weekends in winter)
+Foxtail Group Picnic Area

 *All Federal Public Lands Pass (Access Pass, Military Pass, Senior Pass, Annual Parks Pass, and Every Kid in a Park Pass) holders are permitted free usage at single picnic sites at all day use picnic areas except for SMVG, Foxtail, and Cathedral Group Picnic Areas.
 Pass must be present and its information must be filled out on a fee envelope and deposited in the fee tube at the Self-Service pay station.